fzql/GunDuel/README.md

 ## C++ Submissions

+Please :

-Please post your submission as an answer to the PPCG.SE post.
-If it meets the rules, your submission will be added to the repository, at which point you can commit on your own files.
+ - Post your submission as an answer to the PPCG.SE post.

-## Wrapper for external .exe binary

-To make sure that your non-C++ player can communicate with the tournament manager, please compile your binary which will follow the rules in this snippet:
+ - Fork this project and request your files to be pulled.

+## Non C++ Submissions

+Language Allowed: Python.

+Executables Allowed.

+Command Line and Return Code Requirements

     Expected Command Line Argument Format:
     	<opponent-id> <turn> <status> <ammo> <ammo-opponent> <history> <history-opponent>